-- To provide a clear, fair, and consistent approach to behaviour based on nurturing principles and restorative practices. - To foster, nurture and value strong and healthy relationships in recognition of the importance of this as a lifelong skill. - To use our Christian Values to underpin our nurturing and relationship-focused approach. - To provide a safe, respectful, equitable and happy school ethos where learning opportunities are maximised. - To give staff the tools to enable them to support and equip children with strategies to manage their behaviour and build positive relationships with others.
+- To provide a clear, fair and consistent approach to behaviour based on nurturing principles and restorative practices. - To foster, nurture and value strong and healthy relationships in recognition of the importance of this as a lifelong skill. - To use our Christian Values of Faith, Hope and Love to underpin our nurturing and relationship-focused approach. - To provide a safe, respectful, equitable and happy school ethos where learning opportunities are maximised. - To give staff the tools to enable them to support and equip children with strategies to manage their behaviour and build positive relationships with others.